-Beijing H7N9 bird flu victim leaves hospital (Update)April 17th, 2013 in Diseases, Conditions, Syndromes /
+Beijing H7N9 bird flu victim leaves hospital (Update)April 17, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A seven-year-old girl who contracted the H7N9 strain of bird flu left hospital on Wednesday and appeared before media in an apparent bid by health authorities to cool concerns about the deadly virus.